seanslma/maki/Data/Caching/Redis/Redis.md

 # Redis

 Redis can be used for caching, logging, statistics, cookies, and so on.
+Each can be on a separate Redis server on a single machine on different ports.

 ## data structure
 - STRING: Strings, integers, or floating point values